ETS-Android1/Weather-App/README.md

 **WeatherApp** - is a mobile application for **Android OC**.
 It's main purpose - obtain weather information.
 Functions that are currently done:
 * Search and add cities in favorite list;
 * Get weather by your GPS coordinates;
+* Window with hourly weather forecast for the day;

 Now working on:
-* Window with hourly weather forecast for the day;
+Refactoring

 It is planned to add the following features:
 * Weekly weather forecast;